micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 Furthermore the word of the Lord came to me, saying,

 ###### 46
-"Son of man, set your face toward the south; [^i]preach against the south and prophesy against the forest land, the [^j]South,
+"Son of man, set your face toward the south; preach against the south and prophesy against the forest land, the South,

 ###### 47
 and say to the forest of the South, 'Hear the word of the Lord!
 Thus says the Lord God: "Behold, I will kindle a fire in you, and it shall devour every green tree and every dry tree in you; the blazing flame shall not be quenched, and all faces from the south to the north shall be scorched by it.